kimberlymazel/br-time_SUMMIT/README.md

 Alysha Maulidina 2502005906 <br>

 Descriptions of the app:<br>
-An application that aims to provide a platform for those interested in learning more about IT by providing resources for them to access.
+An application that aims to provide a platform for those interested<br>
+in learning more about IT by providing resources for them to access.

 Features:<br>
 <<Lisf of the features>>